The German chain Lidl comes to Ireland offering consumers an alternative to existing supermarkets.

 John Crohan of Supervalu in Athlone says that the arrival of Lidl will cause a price war amongst the major supermarket chains and the smaller players.

-Reporter Ciaran Mullooly also spoke to Ernest Coltan, Manager of Lidl in Ballinasloe, County Galway, and Jim Behan of the Athlone Chamber of Commerce, to get their reactions to the arrival of the new supermarket chain.
+Jim Behan of the Athlone Chamber of Commerce gives his reaction to the arrival of the new supermarket chain.

-An RTÉ News report by Ciaran Mullooly broadcast on 20 July 2000.
+An RTÉ News report broadcast on 20 July 2000.
+The reporter is Ciaran Mullooly.